-The next exercise in our Pilates you can do at home series is Prone Single Leg Lifts with a straight leg.
+The next exercise you can do at home series is the Prone Pilates Leg Lifts with a straight leg.

 This is good for